Flowtables Firewall Configuration

 Configuration Example

-• Minumum firewall ruleset is provided, which includes some filtering rules, and appropiate rules for using flowtable offload capabilities.
+Minimum firewall ruleset is provided, which includes some filtering rules, and appropriate rules for using flowtable offload capabilities.

-As described, first packet will be evaluated by all the firewall path, so desired connection should be explicitely accepted.
+As described, the first packet will be evaluated by the firewall path, so a desired connection should be explicitly accepted.
 Same thing should be taken into account for traffic in reverse order.
-In most cases state policies are used in order to accept connection in reverse patch.
+In most cases state policies are used in order to accept a connection in the reverse path.

-We will only accept traffic comming from interface eth0, protocol tcp and destination port 1122.
-All other traffic traspassing the router should be blocked.
+We will only accept traffic coming from interface eth0, protocol tcp and destination port 1122.
+All other traffic trespassing the router should be blocked.

 Commands